mfaria-p/SQL_DataScience/02_Refining_Results.md

-# README: Using String Patterns, Ranges, Sets and Refining Results in SQL Queries
+# Using String Patterns, Ranges, Sets and Refining Results in SQL Queries

 ## Introduction
 A Database Management System (DBMS) not only stores data but also facilitates efficient retrieval.
 The `SELECT` statement is fundamental for querying data from a database.
 While retrieving all rows is straightforward (`SELECT * FROM table_name`), filtering data using conditions is often necessary.
 This document explores how to simplify and optimize SQL queries using string patterns, ranges, sets, and grouping.